scalar-labs/scalar-kubernetes/docs/AccessScalarProducts.md

-# Expose ScalarDB or ScalarDL in a Kubernetes cluster environment
+# Make ScalarDB or ScalarDL deployed in a Kubernetes cluster environment available from applications

 This document explains how to make ScalarDB or ScalarDL deployed in a Kubernetes cluster environment available from applications.
 To make ScalarDB or ScalarDL available from applications, you can use Scalar Envoy via a Kubernetes service resource named `<HELM_RELEASE_NAME>-envoy`.
 You can use `<HELM_RELEASE_NAME>-envoy` in several ways, such as: